bcnmy/docs/docs/tutorials/nodejs/paywitherc20.md

 In this guide, we will edit the functionality in the gasless transaction section to switch from minting an NFT with no gas costs for the user, to instead minting the NFT and using USDC to pay for the gas costs.
+User can pay in any ERC20 token of their choice.
+Please find the supported list of ERC20 tokens [here](https://docs.biconomy.io/supportedchains/supportedTokens).

 For this tutorial you will need some test USDC tokens.
 You can use [Uniswap](https://app.uniswap.org/#/swap) while connected to the Polygon Mumbai